 09 09 2021

 Caffeine Anhydrous, a potent central nervous system and metabolic stimulant, was first isolated and purified into a powered substance in 1819 by Friedlieb Ferdinand Runge.
-However, caffeine has been around since well before records began where it was used as a medicinal and recreational drug.
+However, it has been around since well before records began where it was used as a medicinal and recreational drug.
 First derived from plants most commonly the bean from you guessed it, the coffee plant.
-Caffeine has since made huge developments and can now be synthesised in laboratories for use in products such as energy drinks and pre-workout.
+It has since made huge developments and can now be synthesised in laboratories for use in products such as energy drinks and pre-workout.

-Caffeine anhydrous is shown to reduce fatigue, improve concentration and increase performance.
+This ingredient is shown to reduce fatigue, improve concentration and increase performance.
 It most notably reduces sedation and relaxation by inhibiting the production of Adenosine, the chemical associated with sleep.
 This stimulant will increase energy, focus, increase muscle power and help to fight fatigue.
 It’s a fundamental ingredient in all stimulant-based pre-workouts when dosed correctly.

 How much should you use